renproject/darknode-cli/README.md

 ## Getting Started on Digital Ocean

-Checkout the instructions for [Creating a Personal Access Token](https://github.com/republicprotocol/darknode-cli#digital-ocean) on Digital Ocean.
+Checkout the instructions for [Creating a Personal Access Token](https://github.com/renproject/darknode-cli#digital-ocean) on Digital Ocean.

-## Getting Started on Google Cloud Platform

-Checkout the instructions for [getting started on GCP](docs/gcp/getting-started-on-gcp.md).

 ## Installing the tool